yq1515/bdk_freertos/README.md

 ## Hardware

-We use BK7231U 48pin chip that support USB Host/Device, and SCH and PCB are located in Hardware directory.
+We use BK7231U 48pin chip that supports USB Host/Device, and SCH and PCB are located in Hardware directory.

 ![](./documents/BK7231U.png)